Danville Domestic Assault Lawyers

-At the law office of Haymore & Holland P.C., we defend individuals in southwest Virginia who have been charged with domestic assault or domestic violence.
-If you have been charged, you should immediately contact us to discuss your situation.
+At my firm, Greg T. Haymore, P.C., I defend individuals in southwest Virginia who have been charged with domestic assault or domestic violence.
+If you have been charged, you should immediately contact my office to discuss your situation.

-For a free initial consultation, please call us in Danville at 434-688-4895 or complete our contact form.
-Our attorneys have decades of experience in courtrooms throughout the Dan River Region.
-Let us fight to protect your rights and future.
+For a free initial consultation, please call me in Danville at 434-688-4895 or complete my contact form.
+I have decades of experience in courtrooms throughout the Dan River Region.
+Let me fight to protect your rights and future.

 Prosecutors in Danville and Pittsylvania counties rarely negotiate in these cases, which means it is critical that you retain the services of an experienced criminal defense lawyer who will build a strong case on your behalf.